-The proposed plat amendment would not be recorded and four parcels and two partial lots would not be adjoined.
+The proposed plat amendment would not be recorded and two (2) existing lots would not be adjoined.
+Any additions to the historic house would not be permitted as the house sits on two (2) lots.

-Staff recommends the Planning Commission hold a public hearing for the 415 Deer Valley Drive Plat Amendment and forward a positive recommendation to the City Council based on the findings of fact, conclusions of law and conditions of approval as found in the draft ordinance.
+Staff recommends the Planning Commission hold a public hearing for the 305 Park Avenue Plat Amendment, and consider forwarding a positive recommendation to the City Council based on the findings of fact, conclusions of law, and conditions of approval as found in the draft ordinance.